-On 28August 1992 1stLatgalian Congress adopted a resolution in which the priority of the region and the state was organizing the educational system, including foundation of Rezekne Higher Eucation Institution, which became the commencement of RTA.
-A working group was established to develop concept for new higher education institution.
-With the support from The World Federation of Free Latvians, Ministry of Education and Science, and Rezekne municipality the project of the new institution was implemented in a relatively short time.
+On 28August 1992, the 1stLatgalian Congress adopted the resolution in which the organization of the educational system, including the foundation of Rezekne Higher Education Institution (RHEI), was set as the priority of the region and the state.
+A working group was established to develop a concept for new higher education institution.
+With the support from The World Federation of Free Latvians, Ministry of Education and Science, as well asthe municipality of Rezekne, the project of the new institution was implemented in a relatively short time.

 According to the decision of the Council of Ministers of the Republic of Latvia (accepted on 12 April 1993) RHEI functioned as an independent higher education institution from 1 July 1993.

-Starting with academic year 1926/1927 Rezekne State Teachers Institute implemented a five-year training program, but since 1932/1933 - six-year program.In January 1941 Rezekne State Teachers Institute was reorganized and became a higher education institution – Rezekne State Pedagogical Institute with three faculties: Physics - Maths, History, and Russian language and literature.
-Rezekne State Teachers Institute worked until 1944, when the building was destroyed in air strikes.
+From academic year 1926/1927, Rezekne State Teachers` Institute implemented a five-year training programme, but since 1932/1933 - six-year programme.In January 1941, Rezekne State Teachers` Institute was reorganized and became a higher education institution – Rezekne State Pedagogical Institute with three faculties: Physics - Maths, History, and Russian language and literature.
+Rezekne State Teachers` Institute operated until 1944 when the building was destroyed in air strikes.

-After the restoration of the building Rezekne Pedagogical School was established (1947-1956).From 1957 to 1987 there was Rezekne boarding school.
+After the restoration of the building, Rezekne Pedagogical School was established (1947-1956).
+Between 1957 and 1987, there was Rezekne Boarding School.
 Pedagogical education traditions returned with the restoration of Rezekne Pedagogical School in 1987.

-In 1991 Rezekne Teachers Institute was established and in 1995 it was included in the RHEI.
+In 1991, Rezekne Teachers` Institute was established and in 1995 it was included in the RHEI.

-In the summer 1917 ValerijaSeile organized Latgale Teachers Training Courses and 1st Latgale Teachers Congress.She was the first women in Latgale to acquire academic education.
+In the summer 1917,ValerijaSeile organized Latgale Teachers` Training Courses and the 1stLatgale Teachers` Congress.She was the first women in Latgale to acquire academic education.

 Mietule I. (2012).
 Rēzeknes Augstskola. Šuplinska I. (zin.red.)
 (2012).
 Latgales lingvoteritoriālā vārdnīca.
 Rēzekne: Rēzeknes Augstskola.
 611.-614. lpp.